International Day Against Homophobia, Biphobia and Transphobia: Impact

 As of 2019, 69 countries criminalize same-sex relationships.
 Also, in 26 countries, transgender individuals are subjected to punishments, and they are disproportionately at risk of violence across the globe.
-IDAHOBIT is frequently used as a platform for organizing initiatives to advance the fight for the rights of LGBT+ groups in many countries, even in those (like Uganda) in which homosexuality is criminalized.
+IDAHOBIT is frequently used as a platform for organizing initiatives to advance the fight for the rights of LGBTQ groups in many countries, even in those (like Uganda) in which homosexuality is criminalized.

 In 2021, United States president Joe Biden used IDAHOBIT to highlight efforts to alleviate LGBTQIA+ discrimination and to call on Congress to pass the Equality Act.
-The same day, Canadian prime minister Justin Trudeau, spoke of creating the first federal LGBTQ2 Action Plan ad passing "legislation to fully protect gender identity and expression".
+The same day, Canadian prime minister Justin Trudeau spoke of creating the first federal LGBTQ2 Action Plan and passing "legislation to fully protect gender identity and expression".

+In 2024, Achim Steiner, United Nations Development Programme administrator noted that despite international human rights law requiring all countries to support the rights of LGBTQ people, there are still many countries of the world, including 62 criminalizing same-sex relations, with 12 of them imposing the death-penalty for it.
+He also noted that "there has also been a recent global pushback on the freedoms of LGBTIQ+ people including new legislation that expands the criminalization of LGBTIQ+ people, including for human rights advocacy in this sphere."